Jayachandrakumar21/devsecops-notes/session-02.md

 IP-enabled device

-Server --> to host application Port forwarding --> You can deploy application in your laptop and open it in internet
+Server --> to host the application.
+Port forwarding --> You can deploy an application on your laptop and open it on the internet

-facebook.com --> facebook application in fb servers browser --> Client software
+facebook.com --> Facebook application in fb servers browser --> Client software

 Linux
 Region --> HYD, Mumbai, Singapore, US, EU AZ --> North HYD, South HYD --> min 2 AZ --> High availability